airthreesixty/website-air360/content/en/product/website-analysis.md

 ::testimonial2{alt="CRO Expert and Influencer, Journey Further" src="/ceo-journey-further.png"}
 #title
 With Air360 we are gaining faster time to insights so we can help customers drive towards a positive impact on CRO and revenue.
-The solution allows our team to capture all data points automatically whilst we focus on improvements without the need for a full revamp of their site.
 #role
 CRO Expert and Influencer, Journey Further
 #name